jfmdev/jqScrollAnim/README.md

 #### Rewind

-After reproducing the animation, it is also possible to define two triggers to 'rewind' the animation.
+After reproducing the animation, it is also possible to define a trigger to 'rewind' the animation.
 This is done by using the parameter _rew_, which has the same properties than _rep_ but with the difference that his default value for _ref_ is "base-bottom" (instead of "top-upper").